The Machine Learning Approach to Moment Closure Relations for Plasma: A Review: Introduction

-The fluid description of collisionless plasma assumes the particles to have an approximately Maxwellian distribution, allowing the plasma to be described by a series of observable macroscopic quantities.
+A fluid description of plasma consists of the velocity moments of the distribution function, which describe the plasma by a series of observable macroscopic quantities.
 Fluid descriptions of plasmas are low-dimensional and therefore better suited to model large-scale systems while maintaining a low computational cost.
-Fluid simulations, however, are ill-suited to resolve small-scale kinetic effects due to the simplifying approximations required to construct the models.
+Fluid simulations, however, are ill-suited to resolve kinetic effects due to the simplifying approximations required to construct the models.
+The accuracy of a fluid description depends on how well the effects of higher-order moments, which are not explicitly retained, can be captured through an appropriate closure.
+Fluid models tend to perform better when the underlying distribution is close to Maxwellian, but this is a consequence of the closure approximations rather than an explicit assumption of the framework itself.

-The fluid models of plasma can be rigorously derived by taking velocity moments of the Vlasov equation, resulting in an infinite hierarchy of equations, where the evolution of each moment is dependent on the next higher-order moment, leaving the set of equations open.
+Plasma fluid models can be rigorously derived by taking velocity moments of the Vlasov equation, resulting in an infinite hierarchy of equations, where the evolution of each moment is dependent on the next higher-order moment, leaving the set of equations open.
 Hence, to obtain a self-consistent fluid model, one must truncate the system of equations by specifying a closure.
 A closure equation specifies a chosen highest-order moment in terms of only lower-order moments.
-The small-scale kinetic effects will typically be lost when the physical assumptions necessary to obtain an analytic closure model are made.
-It is therefore a key problem to find new closure models that can include important small-scale kinetic effects in fluid models without incurring a steep computational cost in simulations.
+The kinetic effects will typically be lost when the physical assumptions necessary to obtain an analytic closure model are made.
+It is therefore a key problem to find new closure models that can include important kinetic effects in fluid models without incurring a steep computational cost in simulations.

 One aspect of plasma modelling that has always posed a computational challenge is the different scales associated with various species in the plasma.
-Electrons typically behave on much shorter time scales than ions because of the significant difference in the charge-mass ratio.
+Electrons evolve on much shorter time scales than ions owing to the significant difference in the charge-to-mass ratio.
 To model both ion and electron species, a hybrid model can be employed where one species is treated kinetically and one as a fluid, with the ion species often chosen to be kinetic and the electron species as a fluid.
-Another option is to lower the simulated difference in charge-mass ratio between species to speed up the computation \citep{buchner_hybrid_2003, taccogna_hybrid_2016}.
+Another option is to lower the simulated difference in charge-mass ratio between species to speed up the computation \citep{buchner_hybrid_2003, taccogna_hybrid_2016, palmroth_magnetosheath_2018, palmroth_vlasov_2018, valentini_hybrid-vlasov_2007}.